 3) Camp Olympia has Family Swim at John Jay High School 237 7th Ave, at 5th St. (enter at the 5th St. entrance)

 Only on Sundays from 3:30 pm to 4:30 pm for $5.00 a person (even babies cost $5).
-No floaties can be used in the pool.
+They have a lot of floaties and kickboards to use.
 You do not have to be registered in their program to go to Family Swim.
 Everyone is welcome!
 Tip from a reader: If you go, the pool will look crowded when you arrive, don’t be intimidated – once you get in, you will see there is plenty of room and you won’t notice anyone around you.

 4) Brooklyn College Pool – $350 for 6 months or $600 for the year.
 Brooklyn College has a recreation center that’s open to the students all the time and to the public some of the time. *You sign up as a continuing education student (see bottom).

 5) Dodge YMCA – Downtown Brooklyn diagonally across the street from Trader Joes is the Sovereign Bank with a YMCA outdoor pool there.
 The membership in the club is $18 a month and then the pool season pass is $225 for 2-4 family member (6 lanes – 12 when split) 5:30am – 10:30pm M-F and 8am – 6:30pm and 7:30pm on Sat and Sun No kids after 7pm.
 Info and FB page here

 6) Brooklyn Sports Club has a pool.
 Around $600 a year for membership.